catalinstoian/cliGML/README.md

 If any mod .ini file has the extension .INI, it will not be displayed.

-If it will not find the directories /Data, /Data/ModVDF, /Saves, /system, the script will probably fail.
+If it will not find the directories /Data, /Data/ModVDF, /Saves, /system, the script will fail.

 If 7z is not present, it will fail to archive the savegames.
 All savegames will be lost when launching  and saving from a different mod.